-A. Classroom Conduct - behavior expectations will be emailed the first week of school.
+A. Classroom Conduct

 Violations normally in this section include, but are not limited to, the following:

-- 1. Unprepared for classes (no books, assignment, homework, etc.). - 2.
-Inattention in class. - 3.
-Disruption of class. - 4.
-Tardiness to class (see attendance policy). - 5.
-Displays of affection (see inappropriate display of affection). - Lying. - 7.
-Disrespect to a teacher or fellow classmate.
-Unkind words or actions will not be tolerated - 8.
-Minor profanity (see obscene, profane language policy). - 9.
-Potentially dangerous behavior (running, horseplay, etc.).
+- Unprepared for classes (no books, assignment, homework, etc.) - Inattention in class - Disruption of class - Tardiness to class (see attendance policy) - Displays of affection (see inappropriate display of affection) - Lying - Disrespect to a teacher or fellow classmate.
+Unkind words or actions will not be tolerated. - Minor profanity (see obscene, profane language policy) - Potentially dangerous behavior (running, horseplay, etc.)